Are You a Rock Hound?

 With so many of us interested in rocks, including myself, my kids, and grandkids, my dad has quite a major job polishing our collections.
 Every time he opens the tumbler we are all so amazed at the beauty of our “plain old rocks”.
 Many, if not most of our rocks are found on gravel roads or our gravel driveways and we are always delighted when he opens the tumbler and reveals the transformation of our treasures.

 You can find a rock tumbler just like the double barrel one we bought my dad here.
-It comes with an abrasive kit and you can buy more here.
+6 Lb Rotary Dual Drum Rock Tumbler Lapidary Polisher It comes with an abrasive kit and you can buy refills as you need them.

 God Created these Treasures

 We are always so amazed at the beauty of our rocks, and how amazing it is that God created so many different types of rocks.
-In all His Glory has created gazillions of rocks over millions of years, precious stones that always remind me of the immensity of God.
+God, in all His Glory, has created gazillions of rocks over millions of years, precious stones that always remind me of the immensity of God.

 I love the story in the Bible about when Jesus was on the road to the Mount of Olives.
 His followers began to shout and sing praises to Him.
 They were praising God for all the miracles they had seen Jesus perform.
 Some Pharisees that were in the crowd said to Jesus, “Rebuke your followers for saying things like that!”
 Jesus replied to them, “…if they keep quiet the stones along the road would cry out!” (“Luke 19 NLT”) God’s creation will cry out Praises to God if we don’t!
 God gives us the voice to share the Good News.
 He gives us a spirit of thanksgiving and praise.
 We are created to praise Him and if we don’t the stones will!